 Finance of America Reverse (FAR)

 You can start exploring reverse mortgage options in your state using HUD’s FHA lender search tool.
 The search function allows you to search for HECM lenders by state, county and zip code.
 Just check off the “Reverse Mortgages” filter.

 Not every mainstream mortgage lender offers reverse mortgages.
 Rather than looking to your bank, you might be better off with a lender that specializes in these types of loans.

 When comparing your top options, consider what’s most important to you: your bottom line (the cost), the convenience of the experience and service, or a combination:

 - Costs – While there are no monthly payments with a HECM, it’ll still cost you money to obtain via the interest rate and fees.
 The closing costs for a HECM are fairly standard across the board, but there are some services that cost more or less depending on the lender.
 That said, you might be able to negotiate closing costs with the lender.

 - Customer service – Reverse mortgages have a complicated set of rules, and if you don’t adhere to them, you could lose your home.
 Pay attention to how responsive the lender is to your queries and customer reviews and testimonials.

-To determine the best reverse mortgage lenders, Bankrate evaluated lenders based on several criteria, including availability, customer experience and loan options.
+To determine the best reverse mortgage lenders, Bankrate evaluated lenders based on availability, affordability and borrower experience.
+Learn more about our methodology.